Winter Skin Tips

-- Protect your skin from winter sun.
+- Protect your skin from the winter sun.
 Use a sunscreen of at least 30 SPF on any skin that will be exposed when you go outside.
-Be sure to use sunscreen for sensitive skin, and check the label for any ingredients your skin may be sensitive to.
+Be sure to use a topical sunscreen for sensitive skin and check the label for any ingredients your skin may be sensitive to.

 - Wear gloves outside.
 Protect your hands and wrists by wearing gloves.
 Buy a variety of gloves in different fabrics for different weather conditions.

 - Take off wet items.
 Gloves, shoes, socks, hats, and outerwear all can get wet quickly from rain.
 Don’t let eczema skin be in contact with damp clothing if you can avoid it.